StunlockStudios/battlerite-docs/source/matches/matches.rst

     ]
   }

+**Java:**

 .. code-block:: java

-  //Java

-  //There are a variety of Java HTTP libraries that support query-parameters.
+  //*There are a variety of Java HTTP libraries that support query-parameters.

   //The above command returns JSON structured like this: